Pakistan's Naseem Shah claims this superb record in Test cricket

 Pakistan's teenager Naseem Shah etched his name on the history books by becoming the youngest fast bowler in the history of cricket to register a five-for in Test cricket.
 The pace sensation was brilliant in the second Test against Sri Lanka and handed his side a 1-0 series victory.
 Here are further details on Shah and the Test match.

-The teenage pacer made his debut against Australia
+Naseem made his Test debut against Australia

 Naseem, narrowly missed the mark of being the youngest ever.
 The record still stands with Pakistan left-arm spinner Nasim-ul-Ghani who had taken a five-wicket haul way back in 1959 against the West Indies in Georgetown.

 The 1-0 series victory means Pakistan move up to the number three spot on the ICC World World Test Championship table.
 Azhar Ali-led Pakistan have 80 points from their four matches.
 Meanwhile, Sri Lanka are level on points after four matches as well, but are fourth on the table due to their inferior runs-per-wicket ratio.